 - Alcoholic Beverages– if you manufacture, wholesale or import alcoholic beverages you will need to register your business with the U.S. Treasury’s Alcohol Tobacco and Trade Bureau (TTB).

 - Aviation– Aircraft, aircraft maintenance or transportation of goods or people via aircraft requires licenses and certificates from the Federal Aviation Administration (FAA).

-- Firearms, Ammunition and Explosives– Businesses who manufacture, deal and import firearms, ammunitions and explosives must comply with the Gun Control Act’s licensing requirements.
-These rules and regulations are administered and governed by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+- Firearms, Ammunition, and Explosives– Businesses who manufacture, deal and import firearms, ammunition and explosives must comply with the Gun Control Act’s licensing requirements.
+These rules and regulations are administered and governed by the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).